 An internship may seem scary, but it will help you gain training, and experience assignments and duties without the added pressures of a full-time job.
 Internships also give college students a nice learning curve by providing insight and experience in the professional world.

 Help Improve Your Cover Letter

 Your resume is a vital piece of information about yourself and it affects how someone may perceive you.
 Most people automatically go to the thought of landing the job but don’t think about landing an interview.
-Interviews are equally as important since you can elaborate on why you deserve the role working with the company you’re interviewing with.
+Interviews are equally as important since you can elaborate on why you deserve the role of working with the company you’re interviewing with.

-When employers get your resume, the first thing they are looking for is experience.
+When employers get your resume, the first thing they are looking for is an experience.
 Internships are a great way to enhance your resume by proving you have relevant experience.
 Employers see that you have spent time in an internship, and it shows what your value is worth.

 Move Into a Full-Time Position

 Working full-time can be a big life change and challenging to someone who hasn’t experienced it before.
 On top of that, when you graduate from college and immediately head into a new job position, you’re the most vulnerable when it comes to layoffs under the “last hired, first fired” approach.

 The stress of working full-time can cause someone to make mistakes, and not all bosses are kind when mistakes happen.
 Being able to adapt quickly to your new job is important and an internship will give you that experience to work on adapting to the expectations of a full-time position.